adequatica/adequatica.github.io/_posts/2024-10-31-potential-problems-in-only-contract-testing-strategy.md

 _Fig.
 1. Options for interaction between subsystems with different types of testing_

-That is how it went for one of my latest projects.
+That is how it went for one of my resent projects.

 - The main limitation was the lack of test environments ⇒ fully end-to-end testing was unavailable;
 - The second limitation was CI: runners’ instances were limited in resources ⇒ test infrastructure should be as «light» as possible;